GerHobbelt/cef-wiki/BranchesAndBuilding.md

 ## Automated Method

 CEF provides tools for automatically downloading, building and packaging Chromium and CEF source code.
-These tools are the recommended way of building CEF locally and can also be integrated with automated build systems like [TeamCity](http://www.jetbrains.com/teamcity/) or [Jenkins](http://jenkins-ci.org/).
-See the [MasterBuildQuickStart](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md) Wiki page for an example of the recommended developer workflow.
+These tools are the recommended way of building CEF locally and can also be integrated with automated build systems as described on the [AutomatedBuildSetup](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md) Wiki page.
+See the [MasterBuildQuickStart](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md) Wiki page for an example of the recommended workflow for local development builds.

 These steps apply to the Git workflow only.
 The Git workflow is recommended for all users and supports CEF3 master and newer CEF3 release branches (1750+).